 People think workplace bullying is about blue-collar workers.
-But surveys show office bullying Is common too.
+Yet surveys show office bullying is common too.

-Underlining the office bullying problem a 2002 report by Australia’s APESMA professional women’s network says one-third of survey respondents have been bullied at work.
+A 2002 report by Australia’s APESMA professional women’s network said one-third of survey respondents have been bullied at work.

-In 2000, Australia’s Office of the Employee Ombudsman says it received more than 500 complaints a year on workplace bullying related issues and that number is increasing each year.
+In 2000, Australia’s Office of the Employee Ombudsman said it received more than 500 workplace bullying complaints a year.
+That number increases every year.

-In its January 1999 Australian Jobs Index Survey, Morgan and Banks reported 10.4% of employers believe bullying is increasing at work.
+In its January 1999 Australian Jobs Index Survey, Morgan and Banks reported 10.4 percent of employers believe bullying is increasing at work.

 According to England’s The Daily Telegraph, an online poll of 10,000 people found that 92 per cent believe they are the victims of workplace taunts and intimidation, with 56 per cent believing it is a serious problem in their office, shop or factory.